JasoonS/EM-Token/README.md

 The token contract owner / operator has then methods to manage the workflow process:

-* The ```processClearedTransferRequest``` moves the status to ```InProcess```, which then forbids the issuer to be able to cancel the transfer request.
+* The ```processClearedTransferRequest``` moves the status to ```InProcess```, which then forbids the requester to be able to cancel the transfer request.
 This also can be used by the operator to freeze everything, e.g. in the case of a positive in AML screening

 ```
 function processClearedTransferRequest(address requester, string calldata transactionId) external returns (bool);